d9ha-cell/Recipes_Ratings_Analysis/README.md

 **P-value**: 0.487

-Conclusion After Tests: Due to the P-value being 0.487 being larger than the significance level of 0.05, the null hypothesis is failed to be rejected.
+Conclusion After Tests: Due to the P-value being 0.487 which is larger than the significance level of 0.05, the null hypothesis is fails to be rejected.
 The mdoel in this case seems to work well.
 There is little observed difference in the RMSE and therefore the final model seems to perform decently well for recipes in both Groups X and Y. Any of the Observed Differences are mostly likely spawning from random chance.